DiegoSantosWS/pismo/README.md

 # PISMO

-Pismo is a api to create transactions of account
+Pismo is a api to creating account transactions

 ## CLONE